Comp2050-2024/assignment2_WonderWomen/deliverables/SDD.md

 This will help the reader to understand why you have done certain things.
 Please review the assumptions carefully before submission.
 (But note: A poor assumption should not be used as an excuse for poor design decisions.)

+1. Assumptions for the Challenge State Diagram Design:

+Challenge lifecycle: It is expected that every challenge has a distinct lifespan, which includes creation (Draft), activation (Active), and completion or expiration depending on user time or completion.

+shift Timing: Presupposes that a predetermined end date will trigger the shift to Expired, negating the need for extra user intervention.

+User Actions Needed: The system's Create and End Challenge transitions are user-driven, meaning that a user must initiate them.

+2. Assumptions for the Reward State Diagram Design:

+Restricted Reward Availability: There are no intermediate states or partial redemptions; rewards can only be in one of three states: Available, Redeemed, or Expired.

+Expiration Logic: If the system correctly records the duration of rewards, they will automatically change to Expired after a predetermined validity time.

+Single-utilise Redeemable: Presupposes that a user can only utilise a reward once and that it is no longer accessible to other users after that.

+3. Assumptions for the Redemption State Diagram:

+Outcome-Based Transitions: Redemptions are anticipated to change from Pending to Successful or Failed, depending on factors such as reward status (e.g., expired) or point availability.

+Automatic Verification: The flow is made simpler by the assumption that verification takes place right away after submission, eliminating the need for a "in-review" or "processing" state.

+Not redeemable Once Failed: Presupposes that a redemption that has been designated as unsuccessful cannot be attempted again or submitted again without initiating a fresh redemption request.

+Explanation of  Assumptions:

+These presumptions seek to streamline the lifecycle of each item by emphasising important stages while avoiding needless complexity.
+They make it clear that most transitions are either system-driven (like expiration because of time limits) or user-driven (like signing up for a challenge or using a reward).
+These presumptions guarantee that every object operates reliably and preserves an easy-to-use interface by specifying distinct, non-overlapping states.

 ### Test specifications (Sathvika)

 Test Specifications should contain the following: